Algebraic quantum groups and duality I: . Duality for multiplier Hopf algebras

-\opm In \cite{Dr-VD}, the existence of actions as in the previous proposition, is part of the axioms for a pairing of multiplier Hopf algebras.
+\opm Actions of multiplier Hopf algebras where first studied in \cite{Dr-VD-Z}.
+In \cite{Dr-VD}, the existence of actions as in the previous definition is part of the axioms for a pairing of multiplier Hopf algebras.
 Also in later work, \cite{T-VD-W}, the existence of actions for a pairing of algebras is formulated as a condition.
-See e.g.\ Definition 3.1 in \cite{T-VD-W} of what is called in that paper an \emph{admissible pairing}.
+See e.g.\ Definition 3.1 in \cite{T-VD-W}.
 In the theory of quantum hypergroups under different appearances, the existence of such pairings for a pair of algebras plays an important role, see \cite{La-VD4, La-VD5}. \eopm

-Using the fact that these actions are all unital, it is possible to extend the pairing on $A\times B$ to $M(A)\times B$ and to $A\times M(B)$.
-We formulate and prove the result first.
-We will need the existence of local units, proven in Proposition \ref{prop:1.3}.
+Using the fact that these actions are all unital, it is possible to extend the pairing on $A\times B$ to $M(A)\times B$ and to $A\times M(B)$ provided the algebras have local units.
+This is found in Proposition 3.2 of \cite{T-VD-W}.
+We give the precise formulation below and we include a proof for completeness.